Mistah6909/mistahs_casino_games/README.md

 # mistahs_casino_games
-A collection of casino and card games mad eusing pygame
+A collection of casino and card games made using pygame